The Dehn function of SL(n;Z): Preliminaries

-One feature of $\SL(p;\Z)$ is its particularly simple presentation.
+One feature of $\SL(p;\Z)$ is that it has a particularly simple presentation, the Steinberg presentation.
 If $1\le i\ne j\le p$, let $e_{ij}(x)\in \Gamma$ be the matrix which consists of the identity matrix with the $(i,j)$-entry replaced by $x$; we call these {\em elementary matrices}.
 Let $e_{ij}:=e_{ij}(1)$.
-When $p\ge 3$, there is a finite presentation which has the matrices $e_{ij}$ as generators \cite{Milnor}: where we adopt the convention that $[x,y]=xyx^{-1}y^{-1}$.
+When $p\ge 3$, there is a finite presentation which has the matrices $e_{ij}$ as generators \cite{Steinberg, Milnor}: where we adopt the convention that $[x,y]=xyx^{-1}y^{-1}$.
 We will use a slightly expanded set of generators.
 Let

 where $D\subset \Gamma$ is the set of diagonal matrices in $\SL(p;\Z)$; note that this set is finite.
 If $R$ is the set of relators given above with additional relations expressing each element of $D$ as a product of elementary matrices, then $\langle \Sigma\mid R\rangle$ is a finite presentation of $\Gamma$ with relations $R$.
 Furthermore, if $H=\SL(q;\Z)\subset \SL(p;\Z)$ or if $H$ is a subgroup of block-upper-triangular matrices, then $H$ is generated by $\Sigma \cap H$.